mheland/fizzy-redux/README.md

 A tasty blogging theme for Ghost :ghost:

+- Revised for Ghost 5
 - Replaced Tocify with TocBot, no jQuery dependency
-- Uses Ghost 5 Native Discussions, removed GiTalk and Disqus
+- Uses Ghost Native Discussions, removed GiTalk and Disqus
 - No Math Library
 - Removed Chinese fonts
 - Carousel with Slider always active